snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-api/index.md

 You can filter the results based on the following query parameters:

-- `dataStructureId`: Filters the tracking scenarios associated with a particular data structure.
+- `dataStructureId`: Filters the tracking scenarios associated with a particular data structure based on the source schema.
 - `dataStructureVersion`: Filters the tracking scenarios associated with a specific data structure version when used with `dataStructureId`.
-- `withHistory`: Returns a list with the history of each tracking scenario in the `includes` field of the response.
-The relation between tracking scenarios in `data` and history in `includes` is `id = scenarioId`.
+- `withLatestHistory`: When `true` it will return a list of tracking scenarios in the `data` array of the response and the latest change for each of the tracking scenario in the `includes` array.
+The relation between tracking scenarios in `data` and history in `includes` can be determined by `id = scenarioId`.
 - `status`: Filters the tracking scenarios that match the specified status.

 ### Compatibility Checks

 This request may return warnings within the `errors` field of the response:

-- **SchemaIncompatible**: The tracking scenario is not compatible with a specific Iglu schema version.
+- **SchemaIncompatible**: The tracking scenario is not compatible with a specific source schema version.
 The `type` is always `Warning`.
-- **SchemaUndecidable**: It cannot determine the compatibility of the tracking scenario with a specific Iglu schema version.
-The `type` is always `Warning`.
+- **SchemaUndecidable**: It cannot determine the compatibility of the tracking scenario with a specific source schema version due to the use of some advanced JSON-Schema features and that the complexity of checking if the tracking scenario is compatible agains the source schema is very high and would require heavy computations.
+The `type` in this case will always be `Warning` and it is the user the one that is responsable of making sure the tracking scenario is compatible with the source schema.

 ## Retrieve a Specific Tracking Scenario